SwissLife-OSS/snapshooter-docs/docs/scalar-type-snapshot.md

 ---
-id: doc2
+id: scalar-type-snapshot
-title: document number 2
+title: Snapshots of Scalar Types
+sidebar_label: Scalar Types
 ---

 This is a link to [another document.](doc3.md)